Article I. General

 These regulations shall apply to all properties within the corporate limits of the Town of Easton, Maryland.

 SECTION 28 – 105 SEPARABILITY CLAUSE

 Other than as noted in this section, if any section or provision of this Code is declared by the courts to be unconstitutional or invalid, such decision shall not affect the validity of the Code as a whole, or any part thereof other than the part so declared to be unconstitutional or invalid.
 However, if any court declares any portion of any provision of this Code relating to any planned redevelopment and/or floating zone district (§ 28 – 501, § 28 – 701, § 28 – 801) unconstitutional or invalid, such decision shall render the entire section invalid and the uses permitted hereunder as floating zone uses shall not be permitted in the Town unless and until such unconstitutionality or invalidity has been corrected by legislative action by the Town Council.

 SECTION 28 – 106 EFFECTIVE DATE AND DISPOSITION OF PENDING MATTERS

 B. Construction may be begun and/or completed under the terms of a building permit issued prior to the effective date of this Section, if such permit was in force and fully valid on that date.
-Such construction is subject to (1) all terms of the permit, (2) the Ordinance under which it was issued and (3) if applicable, the provisions of Subsection D below.
+Such construction is subject to (1) all terms of the permit, (2) the Code under which it was issued and (3) if applicable, the provisions of Subsection D below.

-C. Any of the following matters filed prior to the effective date of this Section shall be processed and/or decided in accordance with the Ordinance in effect on the date on which the particular matter was filed:
+C. Any of the following matters filed prior to the effective date of this Section shall be processed and/or decided in accordance with the Code in effect on the date on which the particular matter was filed:

 - Applications for a building permit for the construction and/or modification of a single-family home;